 The powers of the EU institutions have been laid down by founding treaties negotiated and ratified by member countries.
 In policy areas not covered by the treaties, national governments are free to exercise their own sovereignty.

 EU interpreters work in all 24 official languages.

 Others are the Single European Act (1987), which launched the European single market, and the Treaties of Amsterdam (1999) and Nice (2003).
 The most recent is the Treaty of Lisbon (2009), which amended some of the previous treaties.

 Three institutions are responsible for making policy and taking decisions:

 A fourth institution, the European Council, defines political directions and priorities but does not have a legislative function.

 The European Parliament building in Strasbourg.

 The European Parliament was set up to represent EU citizens directly.
-Like parliaments throughout history, Parliament has had to fight to expand its rights.
+Its powers have been extended through successive changes to the EU's basic treaties.
 It was first directly elected by EU citizens in 1979.
-The current Parliament was elected for five years in June 2009 and has 766 Members of the European Parliament (MEPs) from all 28 countries.
+The current Parliament was elected for five years in June 2009 and has 766 MEPs from all 28 countries.

 Parliament’s principal function is to adopt, jointly with the Council, draft legislation put forward by the Commission.
 Another function is control and approval of the EU budget.
 Parliament also exercises democratic supervision of the Commission, which includes the power to dismiss the Commission through a vote of censure.